True Romance (UK Import) (4K UHD Review)

 [Editor’s Note: This is a UK import, but the disc itself is Region Free.]

 True Romance is a true oddity, the collision between a neophyte screenwriter obsessed with pop culture and an established director at the height of his glossy but superficial style.
 Quentin Tarantino and Tony Scott were nobody's idea of a marriage made in heaven, and it's a minor miracle that the film works at all, but the major miracle is that it actually works like gangbusters.
-The story itself isn't particularly noteworthy: Clarence (Christian Slater) is an employee of a comic book store in Detroit who is content with his dead-end job until he meets Alabama (Patricia Arquette) at a theater showing a Sonny Chiba triple feature.
+The story itself isn't particularly noteworthy: Clarence (Christian Slater) is an employee of a comic book store in Detroit who’s content with his dead-end job until he meets Alabama (Patricia Arquette) at a theater showing a Sonny Chiba triple feature.
 The two form an instant connection, though there’s more to Alabama than meets the eye.
 Clarence’s relationship with her will lead the two on a cross-country adventure with a suitcase full of contraband, pursued by both the police and the mafia.
-The story may not be novel, but the devil is in the details—Tarantino’s patented dialogue, combined with Scott’s casting choices and staging, resulted in a film which has stood the test of time despite its unfortunate box office failure in 1993.
+The story may not be novel, but the devil’s in the details—Tarantino’s patented dialogue, combined with Scott’s casting choices and staging, resulted in a film that’s stood the test of time despite its unfortunate box office failure in 1993.

-Scott’s casting of the film was indeed remarkable, with Dennis Hopper as Clarence’s father, Christopher Walken as the mafia lawyer with whom Hopper has an unforgettable encounter, Gary Oldman as a drug-dealing pimp, Val Kilmer as Elvis, James Gandolfini as a mafia henchman, and Brad Pitt as a stoner who could have stepped straight out of Dazed and Confused.
+Scott’s casting of the film was indeed remarkable, with Dennis Hopper as Clarence’s father, Christopher Walken as the mafia lawyer with whom Hopper has an unforgettable encounter, Gary Oldman as a drug-dealing pimp, Val Kilmer as Elvis Presley, James Gandolfini as a mafia henchman, and Brad Pitt as a stoner who could have stepped straight out of Dazed and Confused.
 The rest of the cast includes the likes of Michael Rapaport, Bronson Pinchot, Saul Rubinek, Tom Sizemore, Chris Penn, Samuel L. Jackson, Conchata Ferrell, Victor Argo, and an uncredited Ed Lauter.
 Slater and Arquette could have easily been buried by that supporting roster, but while all of the actors are given their moments to shine, it’s the two leads who carry the show.
 That fact is the key to why the film works so well.

 For all of the idiosyncratic dialogue, quirky characters, and over-the-top violence, True Romance is indeed just that: a romance.
-The relationship between Clarence and Alabama is the engine which holds everything else together, and the chemistry between Slater and Arquette provides the fuel.
+The relationship between Clarence and Alabama is the engine that holds everything else together, and the chemistry between Slater and Arquette provides the fuel.
 Clarence is clearly a stand-in for Tarantino in terms of autobiographical details, but also as a form of wish fulfillment.
 He’s a pop culture nerd like Tarantino, but he’s better looking, tougher, and a far cooler customer.
 Alabama is wish fulfillment as well; she’s a male fantasy made flesh, conveniently dropped into the lap of Tarantino’s doppelganger.
-The two characters don’t feel authentic, yet fifteen minutes after their awkward meet-cute and the revelations which follow, their implausible relationship seems utterly believable.
+The two characters don’t feel authentic, yet fifteen minutes after their awkward meet-cute and the revelations that follow, their implausible relationship seems utterly believable.
 True Romance may be a fairy tale, but the love at its core feels real.
 Had Tarantino personally directed the film, it may not have worked as well as it does, and it certainly would have ended differently.
 Thankfully, Scott embraced the fantasy and fell in love with the characters, enough so that he changed Tarantino’s ending.
 He made the right call, and it’s one reason why the film endures.

 Cinematographer Jeffrey L. Kimball shot True Romance on 35 mm film using Arriflex 35-III, Panavision Panaflex Lightweight, Panaflex Platinum, and Panaflex Gold II cameras, with Panavision Primo and E-Series anamorphic lenses.
 The film was finished photochemically framed at 2.39:1 for its theatrical release.
 For this restoration, the original camera negative and other intermediary elements were scanned in 4K at Illuminate Labs in Hollywood, then restored and graded for HDR at Silver Salt Restoration in London.
 (Both HDR10 and Dolby Vision are available on the disc.)
 The original theatrical version and the director’s cut are both included via seamless branching—Fidelity in Motion in New York handled the compression and authoring to maintain the highest possible bit rate.
 The results are stunning, within the strictures of how the film was shot.
 True Romance will never be the last word in fine detail, thanks to Tony Scott’s predilection for using smoke, but the image is as sharp and detailed as it possibly can be for any given shot.
 That varies throughout the film, with exteriors and other smokeless shots displaying more detail than the rest.
 (The optically printed opening titles are also unavoidably softer.)
 The HDR grade is used primarily to improve contrast and black levels, but also to expand the color gamut.
 There’s nothing revisionary in the color timing—this is True Romance as it’s always looked, but subtly improved.
 There’s naturally a bit less contrast in the smoky scenes, but even those look better than previous versions.
 The colors are rich and brilliant when they’re supposed to be, and more muted when they’re not.
 There’s little in the way of compression artifacts, and both the grain and the smoke are managed well by the encoding.
 Everything looks natural and filmic, with none of the issues that plagued previous Blu-ray releases.